adammurdoch/model-experiments/multiple-targets.md

         }

         // No additional settings for Java 21

         // Using `java(20) { }` here would be an error as Java 20 is not declared as a target }
 }
 ```

-Selectors would be applied in a fixed order, and this might also be enforced in the grammar so that this is more explicit.

-It would be an error to use a selector that does not match anything.

 Here is the same library with conventions applied:

 ```kotlin
 javaLibrary {

     // Targets are already defined by the convention.
     // Potentially they could be overridden here

     targets {

         // Common settings are already defined by the convention.